 Now, as I look back from where I started, it does seem a long way, filled with many ups and downs! – failing to crack IIT, cracking XLRI, international opportunity in Switzerland for summer internship during MBA, it’s all been part of an exciting and fun-filled journey!

 After pursuing mechanical engineering from NIT Kurukshetra, I worked at Maruti Suzuki in a production planning role for a couple of years.
-Post this, I joined XLRI for an MBA in human resource management.
+Post this, I joined XLRI for an MBA in human resource management (Master in Human Resource Management).
 During my MBA, I headed the school’s Placement Committee and pursued an international summer internship at Novartis in Switzerland.

 Post my MBA, I joined EY’s human capital consulting practice in New Delhi office and advised clients across India and Middle East.
 During this stint, I had an opportunity to work with clients in Energy, Oil & Gas and Automotive sectors and published thought leadership on Governance of Boards.
 Subsequently, I joined American Express in a strategic people projects role and recently moved to a regional role overseeing compensation & benefits for key markets in JAPA – India & Japan.